internetitem/simpleweb/README.md

 There are a few ways to run this framework:

- * As a Web Application - Use "`HttpDispatcherServlet`" as your servlet.
+ * As a Web Application - Use `HttpDispatcherServlet` as your servlet.
 Any servlet init params will be used as the starting point for the Params
- * Within Jetty - Use "`SimpleWebHandler`" as your Handler.
+ * Within Jetty - Use `SimpleWebHandler` as your Handler.
 You will need to pass a `Map<String, String>` into the constructor which is the basis for the Params
  * Using the built-in embedded Jetty webserver - Run `SimpleWebServer`.
-The initial Params are parsed from the command line, using anything that matches the format "`key=value`".
+The initial Params are parsed from the command line, using anything that matches the format `key=value`.

 ## Controllers ##